London Eye Facts that Fascinate

 Did you know it wasn't London's first big wheel?
 The Great Wheel, a 40-car Ferris wheel built for the Empire of India Exhibition was located at Earls Court.

 This wheel was modelled on the original Ferris Wheel from Chicago and opened to the public on the 17th July 1895.
 It was 308ft (94m) tall with a diameter of 270ft (82.3m).
 It ran up until the Imperial Australian Exhibition in 1906 in which time its 40 cars had carried over 2.5 million passengers since its creation.

 What can I do near The London Eye and the Southbank?

-An historic complex of artistic venues, the Southbank Centre opened in 1951 and comprises of three main performance venues; The Royal Festival Hall, the Queen Elizabeth Hall and the Purcell Room and the Hayward Gallery.
+An historic complex of artistic venues, the Southbank Centre opened in 1951 and has three main performance venues; The Royal Festival Hall, the Queen Elizabeth Hall and the Purcell Room and the Hayward Gallery.
 It's Europe's largest centre of arts attracting over 6 million visitors annually.